 Model generations have historically followed a predictable pattern: the “small” model of one generation eventually matches the “large” model of the generation before it.
 Claude 4.5 Haiku appears to accelerate that compression significantly.

-According to Anthropic’s release notes, Claude 4.5 Haiku achieves scores on HumanEval coding benchmarks that rival Claude 3 Sonnet — a model that, at launch, represented Anthropic’s mid-tier flagship.
-That compression happened across roughly 18 months, a pace that would have seemed aggressive even by the standards of the GPT-3 to GPT-4 transition.
+According to Anthropic’s release notes, Claude 4.5 Haiku achieves HumanEval coding benchmark scores that rival Claude 3 Sonnet, a model that was Anthropic’s mid-tier flagship at launch.
+That compression happened in roughly 18 months.
+Even the GPT-3 to GPT-4 transition did not move that fast.

-For historical context: when Claude 3 Haiku launched in March 2024, it was marketed primarily as a speed-optimized model for classification and summarization tasks — not for complex reasoning or tool use.
-The 4.5 generation abandons that constraint entirely.
-Tool-use capability, which previously degraded noticeably in smaller models, is now a first-class priority even at the Haiku tier.
+When Claude 3 Haiku launched in March 2024, Anthropic marketed it as a speed-optimized model for classification and summarization, not for complex reasoning or tool use.
+The 4.5 generation drops that constraint entirely.
+Tool-use capability, which previously degraded in smaller models, is now a first-class priority at the Haiku tier.

 This matters because MCP was designed with the assumption that tool-calling models need to be powerful.
 If capable tool use is now available at a fraction of the cost, the entire economics of MCP-powered applications changes.